CRXSSTUCK/indradb/README.md

 ## Running tests

 Use `./test.sh` to run the test suite.
 Note that this will run the full test suite across the entire workspace, including tests for all datastore implementations.
-You'll need to have postgres running, since the postgres datastore depends on it.
+You'll need to have docker running.

 You can filter which tests run via the `TEST_NAME` environment variable. e.g. `TEST_NAME=create_vertex ./test.sh` will run tests with `create_vertex` in the name across all datastore implementations.